145th Airlift Wing: North Carolina Air National Guard

-The 145th Fighter Group (Air Defense) was assigned to the 126th Fighter Interceptor Wing, Illinois Air National Guard, Chicago, IL for mobilization.
-On 1 February 1961, The 145th Fighter Group (Air Defense), NCANG, was redesignated as the 145th Aeromedical Transport Group, NCANG and convert to C-119C Flying Boxcars.
+The 145th Fighter Group was constituted and allotted to the North Carolina Air National Guard, at Morris Field, North Carolina on 28 May 1957.
+Its 156th Fighter Squadron began trading their North American F-86A Sabres, for the more capable F-86E.

-The group was assigned to 1st Aeromedical Group, USAF, and Western Transport Air Force, (MATS), Travis AFB, CA, for training and flying evacuation missions.
-Transiting to C-121C/G transporters during 1962–1965.
+The 145th Fighter Group (Air Defense) was assigned to the 126th Air Defense Wing, Illinois Air National Guard, Chicago On 1 February 1961, the group was redesignated the 145th Aeromedical Transport Group, and converted to Fairchild C-119 Flying Boxcars.
+The group was gained by the 1st Aeromedical Transport Group and Western Transport Air Force, Travis AFB, CA, for training and flying evacuation missions.
+It transited to Lockheed C-121 Constellation transports during 1962–1965.

-On 25 January 1964 the 145th ATG was redesignated 145th Air Transport Group (Heavy).
-The unit began to convert to C-124C transporters during 1965.
-From 1966 to 1971 the 145th ATG was deployed to Vietnam, flying over 20 million km without an aircraft accident.
+On 25 January 1964 the 145th was redesignated 145th Air Transport Group (Heavy).
+The unit began to convert to Douglas C-124 Globemaster II transports during 1965.
+From 1966 to 1971 the 145th deployed crews and aircraft to Vietnam, flying over 20 million km without an aircraft accident.

-Re-designated 145th Tactical Airlift Group, 15 May 1971 and re-equipped with C-130B transport aircraft.
+It was redesignated 145th Tactical Airlift Group on 15 May 1971 and re-equipped with Lockheed C-130 Hercules transport aircraft.
 In 1990 saw the unit mobilized for Operation Desert Shield, followed by Operation Desert Storm in 1991.
-On 15 Mar 1992, brought about another name change with the 145th Tactical Airlift Group become the 145th Airlift Group.
+15 Mar 1992, brought about another name change with the group becoming the 145th Airlift Group.
 During 1993 the group started to replace their elderly C-130Bs and take delivery of the more modern C-130H3.

-1 Oct 1995, re-designated 145th Airlift Wing.
+On 1 Oct 1995, it was redesignated the 145th Airlift Wing.
 On 7 September 2016 saw the end of its aerial firefighting mission using MAFFS (Modular Airborne Fire Fighting System) when it was transferred to the 152nd Airlift Wing, Nevada Air National Guard.
 There are two other C-130 Air National Guard MAFFS trained units, 153rd Airlift Wing, Wyoming Air National Guard, Cheyenne; the 146th Airlift Wing, California Air National Guard, Channel Islands, CA; and one Air Force Reserve unit, 302nd Airlift Wing, Air Force Reserve, Peterson Air Force Base, CO.

-Wing's last C-130 departed on 22 December 2017 before the wing received its first C-17 Globemaster III on Saturday 7 April 2018.
+The wing's last C-130 departed on 22 December 2017 before the wing received its first C-17 Globemaster III on Saturday 7 April 2018.